darenliang/darenliang.com/content/demos/eth-l2.md

 Real-time information provided by public RPC APIs.

+* Yellow indicates that the chain has yet to report two blocks.
+* Red indicates that the chain has not reported blocks for a while.

-Note that some networks might be excluded, you can comment below to have them added.
+Many more chains are missing, you can comment below to have them added.

 <div id="grid"></div>
 <script src="https://unpkg.com/js-spread-grid@latest/dist/index.js"></script>